statisticsnorway/gsim-raml-schema/README.md

 We only use the `data types` section of RAML.
 There are no endpoints or methods.
 Those are automatically generated using [Linked Data Store ](https://github.com/statisticsnorway/linked-data-store-documentation).

+A generated [Umlet](https://www.umlet.com/) diagram/model of the raml-files is available in [raml-to-umlet-diagram](https://github.com/statisticsnorway/raml-to-umlet-diagram)

 ### Inheritance
 Objects that are abstract in GSIM is maintained in the folder `/schemas/abstract/`.